 To increase awareness, the very first automated bin was placed near the checkouts in H&M’s flagship store on 5th Avenue in Manhattan.
-When not using it, you get visual data of total amount of clothes collected via the bins.
-At first this was only from the NY store but as the solution was rolled out, also from other stores nationwide.
+When not using it, you get visual data of the total amount of clothes collected via the bins.
+At first, this was only from the NY store but as the solution was rolled out, it also from other stores nationwide.
 This makes the consumers feel that their donation means something and is making a real difference.

 To spread the word and improve the knowledge of H&Ms work on sustainability, a mobile connection was introduced.
 This invites consumers to share their effort on social media and offers further reading about H&M´s other sustainability initiatives.

 To make the bins even smarter, they are integrated with Microsoft Teams.
 This enables the bin to let staff know when it´s full.
 The connection to smart watches prompts staff to empty the bins exactly when needed.